 Buy the ingredients here (if you can't find them locally):One 16 oz Bob's Red Mill Baking Soda Now - Calcium Magnesium Citrate Powder 8 Oz Now Foods Xylitol, 2.5 pound bag Essential Oils: To buy Therapeutic grade Edible Essential Oils: – go to or click - www.mydoterra.com/newyorkcity/ – click “Shop” in the top banner. – click “Start shopping” (after setting “English” and “United states” our country) – click “Essential Oils” under products on left, then “single oils” for single oils find pepperming, Clove or Cinnamon below – Check out

 For Complete Oral Health I Use this Process:

 - - Oil Pull (instead of any mouth wash)

 - - Then brush with this baking soda toothpaste in the morning (after oil pulling).

 - - Then brush with The Bentonite Clay toothpaste in this blog at night

-- - Whiten teeth if desired with one of these options
+- - Whiten teeth is desired with one of these options

-- - And of course following a low sugar, low flour diet.
+- - Of course following a low sugar, low flour diet.